Provide comprehensive access to

 Be a great host!
 Whether your guests are alumni, prospective students, visiting faculty, or conference attendees, InCommon provides the solutions to make your hospitality shine.

 Providing guest access can be a thorny issue for campus IT departments, potentially adding thousands of accounts (many lightly used) to the enterprise directory and software.
 The research and education community developed a solution through InCommon.
 Let’s look at a couple of examples.

 Your college hosts a summer youth program, with middle school and high school students attending week-long sessions on topics ranging from mountain biking to robot building.
 This makes your admissions staff drool, but your IT staff balks at creating college IDs for a lot of people who will never use them again.

-Through the community-developed InCommon Trusted Access Platform, you can have these students register using their email or social media credentials, then you can use groups to sort them into the right classes and provide access to appropriate resources.
-Once the class ends, the access goes away, but you still have a registry of interest to admissions.
+Through the community-developed InCommon Trusted Access Platform (and partner add-ons), you can have these students register using their email or social media credentials, then you can use groups to sort them into the right classes and provide access to appropriate resources.
+Once the class ends, the access goes away, but you still have a registry of interest for the admissions office.

 When stuff “just works,” it makes visitors happy and reduces the burden on various areas of IT, including the overworked help desk.